T: 028 9023 2244 F: 028 9023 6600

 Full use of the Karaoke room, bring your on music and dvds to make the fun unique to you!

 Take the experience of Zen out of the restaurant and bring it home or to your workplace with Zen's full outside catering services offering canopies to the full Menu that we know you love.
-Perfect for the corporate events or those old romantics looking for a special evening for two!

 That's right - Karaoke at Zen!